top of page

 sector check

-Each application package will be reviewed by a Screening Committee.
-New Leaders will be contacted about the status of their application following the committee's review.
+Each application will be reviewed by The Provincial Screening Committee.
+New Volunteers will be contacted about the status of their application following the committee's review.

 Completing the three requirement above gives you "Screened Leader" status.
 You are still required to have a volunteer of "Trained Leader" status with you, and vice versa, at all times when you are with a group of 4-H members.